ediardo/openstack-exceptions/README.md

-OpenStack Exceptions
+OpenStack Errors
 ==========

-This project aims to collect all exceptions thrown to the user in 6 OpenStack Core Projects:
+This project aims to collect all API Errors thrown to the user in 6 OpenStack Core Projects:

 - Nova